-The Pharmacy Technician 3 leads in the technical aspects of the distribution of medications and related functions, with the ability to perform tasks independently and to maintain a specialized area of responsibility while aiding in the delivery of pharmaceutical care.
+The Pharmacy Technician 3 drives the technical aspects of the distribution of medications and related functions, with the ability to perform tasks autonomously and to maintain a specialized area of responsibility while aiding in the delivery of pharmaceutical care.

 ESSENTIAL FUNCTIONS OF THE ROLE